sbb-design-systems/lyne-components/src/components/sbb-pearl-chain-vertical/readme.md

 The `<sbb-pearl-chain-vertical>` component is used to display the `<sbb-pearl-chain-vertical-item>` components.
-Therefore it has an unnamed slot.
+Therefore, it has an unnamed slot.
 This component is only meant to be used with the `<sbb-pearl-chain-vertical-item>` component.
 For styling the pearl-chain refer to said item component.

 ## Usage with props